2. Testing a Dinf model¶

 To get some intuition about the features given to the discriminator,

-we can use dinf-plot
+we can use dinf-plot with the features subcommand.

 This samples a feature using the generator (with parameter values drawn